-My husband working away started to get to me.
 I realised that my work and chosen career was not fulfilling for me.
 On top of that, I had lost sight of a way to chase that one dream I had all my life.
 I felt lonely and like I was failing.
 I felt exhausted being at work.
 I felt exhausted being at home.
 I was beating myself up for not being able to ‘get it right’.
 The last thing I wanted to do was to go to the gym and hurt some more.
 Being lean and strong, eating delicious breakfast afterwards, even seeing my dearest friends, none of the rewards could lure me there.
 I was out of balance.

 It is easy now to look back on that time and think, if I had managed to keep going to the gym, I would have learned some of my lessons a little quicker, and I’m sure that is true.
 But unfortunately, I didn’t manage to keep pushing.
 No judgement, folks.

 After leaving the job that was killing my buzz, and moving, I immediately felt that motivation to move my body, and to be lean and strong again.
 I was getting back into my groove and I even had the time to tackle something else on my to-do list: to start a Yoga practice.
 I did, and it completely threw me off that beautiful, pumped up bandwagon again, but not without teaching me the most important lesson I have picked up since I learnt to always be kind.